Asbestos Use and Exposure Risks at Movie Theaters

 - Actors, actresses, and performers

-People who have worked in theaters around asbestos curtains and have developed mesothelioma or any other asbestos-related disease are eligible to seek legal compensation.
+People who have worked in theaters around asbestos curtains and have developed mesothelioma or any other asbestos-related disease are eligible to seek compensation.